Dhruvil5995/Chatbot/README.md

 The project consists of three main components:

-1. **FastAPI Web Application:** Handles incoming requests, interacts with the chatbot, and manages orders.
+1. **FastAPI Web Application:** Handles incoming requests, interacts with the chatbot and manages orders.
 2. **Dialogflow Integration:** Connects to the Dialogflow platform for natural language understanding and conversation management.
 3. **MySQL Database:** Stores order details and tracking information.